Ch'oe Cheu: Biography

 Suun was born into an aristocratic (yangban) family on 18 December 1824 (the 28th day of the 10th month) at Kajong-ni, a village near Gyeongju, the ex-capital of Silla and now a city in the south-eastern province of Gyeongsang Province.

-Silla which was the first unified dynasty on the peninsula and had a strong scholarly and Buddhist tradition.
-One of his ancestors was a famous scholar who had served in the Tang emperor court of China and had returned Silla.
-One of his contemporaries called him the "Confucius of Korea.
+Silla, which was the first unified dynasty on the peninsula, had a strong scholarly and Buddhist tradition.
+One of his ancestors was a famous scholar who had served at the court of the Tang emperor in China and had returned to Silla.
+One of his contemporaries called him the "Confucius of Korea".
 In addition, he was considered the founder of Daoism on the peninsula.

-His father Ch'oe Ok was a scholar who had failed to obtain a post in the government, his clan not being in favor with those then in power.
+His father, Ch'oe Ok, was a scholar who had failed to obtain a government post, his clan not being in favor with those then in power.
 He had reached the age of sixty and had been married and widowed twice without gaining a son.
-He adopted a nephew in order to preserve his own line before marrying a widow named Han.
+He adopted a nephew to preserve his own line before marrying a widow named Han.
 Suun was the result of this final union, but he was considered illegitimate in the Neo-Confucian system: the children of a widow who had remarried occupied a low position in the social hierarchy and could not, for example, take the civil examinations necessary to become a bureaucrat.
 Despite this he received a good education.
-However, Ch'oe Ok certainly provided his son with a strong education, in Neo-Confucianism and perhaps other doctrinal traditions such as Daoism.
+However, Ch'oe Ok certainly provided his son with a strong education in Neo-Confucianism and perhaps other doctrinal traditions such as Daoism.

 His mother died when he was six years old, and his father when he was sixteen.
 He married in his teens to Madam Park of Ulsan.
 He led an itinerant life before finally settling with his family in Ulsan in 1854.
 Although educated in Confucianism, he partook of Buddhist practices, rituals, and beliefs, including interacting with monks, visiting temples, and abstaining from meat.
 In 1856, he began a 49-day retreat in the Buddhist monastery of Naewon-sa, but had to leave on the 47th day to attend the funeral of his uncle.
-The next year he managed to complete the 49 days at Cheok-myeol Caves, but did not find the experience spiritually fulfilling.
+The next year, he managed to complete the 49 days at Cheok-myeol Caves, but did not find the experience spiritually fulfilling.